-Jennifer Gallagher and Allie Phad of the Center for Diabetes Translation Research (CDTR) provided a resource room to locate and provide investigators on the spot with research resources such as measures and key articles they learn about through the day’s consultation.
+Jennifer Gallagher and Allie Phad of the Center for Diabetes Translation Research (CDTR) provided a resource room to provide investigators on-the-spot research resources such as measures and key articles from the day’s consultation.

 The first two years of bootcamp contributed to: